 (2) As required by Section 143(3) of the Act we report that:

 b.
-In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;
+Due to the possible effects of the matters described in the Basis for Disclaimer ofOpinion paragraph and para (vi) of Annexure 1 to this Independent Auditor's Report we areunable to state whether proper books of account as required by law have been kept by theCompany so far as appears from our examination of those books;

 i.
 With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 (ii) The Company did not have any long-term contracts including derivative contractsfor which there were any material foreseeable losses;

 (iii) There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company.

 (3) As required by Section 197(16) of the Act we report that in our opinion and to thebest of our information and according to the explanations given to us the remunerationpaid by the Company to its directors during the year is in accordance with the provisionsof Section 197 of the Act.

 |For Haribhakti a Co.LLP |

 |ICAI Firm Registration No. 103S23W/ W100048 |

 |16th August 2019 |